 By Eilís Walsh and Tomás Heneghan

-Students at the University of Limerick yesterday elected a new Students’ Union sabbatical team, with a record turnout of 32.5 percent.
+Earlier this month, students at the University of Limerick elected a new Students’ Union sabbatical team, with a record turnout of 32.5 percent.

-The announcement of the new team, who will take up their positions during the summer at the University of Limerick Students’ Union (ULSU), was made last night at popular on-campus bar, the Stables Club.
+The announcement of the new team, who will take up their positions during the summer at the University of Limerick Students’ Union (ULSU), was made on the night of the vote at popular on-campus bar, the Stables Club.

 Out of a total of 11 candidates, Physical Education and Irish Fourth Year student Sarah Dunphy was elected President; Fourth Year Business student Caolan O’Donnell was elected DP Welfare Officer; and Mechanical Engineering Fourth Year student Donal Foley was elected VP Academic Officer.